elasticio/elasticio.github.io/content/_references/sailor-compatibility-matrix.md

 |  Shutdown Hook |  - |  - | Yes  |

 {{site.data.tenant.name}} follows the [Semver semantics](https://en.wikipedia.org/wiki/Software_versioning)
 for the Sailor releases.
-In order to keep the compatibility matrix manageable, we might skip patch releases here.
+To keep the compatibility matrix manageable, we might skip patch releases here.

 ## Node.js - package.json

-All the available Node.js Sailor versions can be retrieved directly from the [NPM](https://www.npmjs.com/package/elasticio-sailor-nodejs) or by executing the following command on your terminal:
+All the available `Node.js` Sailor versions can be retrieved directly from the [NPM](https://www.npmjs.com/package/elasticio-sailor-nodejs) or by executing the following command on your terminal: